Avalome/SOFY/README.md

 When you are in SoFy Web page,

 - Just check which software you want in the list, you can filter by category and choose your favorite version.
-- Download the generated Script (Bash / Shell) file or just copy and execute it your self, depend on your current OS.
+- Download the generated file.
-- Launch it and let *SoFy* download and install all your software for you.
+- Launch it with *SoFy* and it will download/install all your software for you.

 ### How it's works

 Sofy contains a python script that read and write in file to find all softwares and all latest versions!

+### Deploy it locally

 ### Authors